Kitten Kong: Notes

 Although Concorde had its first flight in 1969, it did not go into service until 1976.

-The original 25 minute episode is thought to no longer exist, making it the only Goodies episode which is officially lost; however, the expanded and more elaborate version for the 1972 Montreux festival is said to have only minor differences with its 1971 prototype.
+The original 25 minute episode is thought to no longer exist, making it the only Goodies episode which is officially lost; however, the expanded and more elaborate version for the 1972 Montreux festival is said to have only minor differences from its 1971 prototype.
 One difference is the ending; in the original the giant mice are represented by stock footage of real mice inserted into the footage using chroma-key (CSO).
 In the Montreux version, giant model mouse heads are seen crashing through polystyrene walls.

 Graeme Garden makes a reference to the episode during "Earthanasia" while talking about animal science.

 The image of the kitten climbing the Post Office Tower (shown above) became a signature image for The Goodies.
 It was included in the title sequence of all their subsequent series made by the BBC.